Agnes Keyser: Early years in London

 The two sisters enjoyed the social scene in London, and their father subsequently bought them 17 Grosvenor Crescent, Hyde Park Corner, where they entertained guests and built up a friendship circle of "the best people".
 On 27 February 1898 both sisters attended dinner at the home of Alice Keppel and her husband George, and were introduced to the 56-year-old Prince of Wales.
 It was the start of a long friendship, which was to shortly see the effects of the Second Boer War.
 To support efforts in the war, many people came together to contribute, and on this background the Keyser sisters agreed to offer their Belgravia mansion to care for wounded officers, at the suggestion of the Prince of Wales.

 King Edward VII's Hospital for Officers

 At the suggestion of the Prince, Keyser became Sister Agnes, and the house at Grosvenor Crescent, with its initial 12 beds, greeted the first wounded officers in February 1900.
 In its early years it was known as Sister Agnes's Hospital.

-During the First World War the hospital used 9 Grosvenor Gardens to nurse British officers, including the novelist Stuart Cloete.
+During the First World War the hospital used 9 Grosvenor Gardens to nurse British officers, including future Prime Minister a Captain Harold Macmillan, the novelist Stuart Cloete.
 The hospital became King Edward VII's Hospital for Officers and later King Edward VII's Hospital Sister Agnes.